top of page

 How to Install a DIY Spare Wheel Carrier on a Van

-A spare wheel carrier is an absolute necessity for a van.
-Many vans will already have a spare wheel carrier installed (likely underslung to the bottom of the van) - but some will not.
-The previous owner of my van snipped off the spare wheel mount so I decided to do a DIY job and install one on the back door (added bonus: it looks badass!).
+A spare wheel carrier is an absolute necessity for any vehicle.
+Many vans will already have a spare wheel carrier installed (likely underslung to the bottom of the van), but some will not.
+The previous owner of my van snipped off the spare wheel mount, so I decided to do a DIY job and install one on the back door.
+In this guide, I'll share my process for you to follow yourself.

 How to Install a Spare Wheel Carrier on a Van